-When you are about to fly to the U.S. and you seek help around to prepare for the language shock, everyone tells you not to worry, that British English and American English are just the same, apart from minor details like the pants that stop being underwear and turn into trousers (but would you even call this a minor detail, for God’s sake?!).
+When you are about to fly to the U.S. and you seek help around to prepare for the language shock, everyone tells you not to worry, that British English and American English are just the same, apart from minor details like the pants that stop being underwear and turn into trousers (but would you even call this a minor detail?!)

 It’s not really a matter of the litter being called trash, or the primary school being named elementary school, it is also that, for example, if someone falls on you in the

 underground subway, they’ll say excuse me, and not sorry.
-You stare at them wondering whether they needed road directions or anything, but no, they only meant sorry.
+You’ll stare at them wondering whether they need road directions or anything, but no, they only meant sorry.

 policeman cop at the San Francisco Police Department, for example.
-His name is Adam Plantinga and he wrote a book called 400 Things Cops Know: Street-Smart Lessons from a Veteran Patrolman that is damn good and makes you laugh out loud as you get to know about a million things you ignored, ranging from how they exactly arrest a criminal to why and how fights between teenage girls happen.
+His name is Adam Plantinga and he wrote a book called 400 Things Cops Know: Street-Smart Lessons from a Veteran Patrolman that is super good and makes you laugh out loud teaching you millions of things you ignored, ranging from how they exactly arrest a criminal to why and how fights between teenage girls happen.

 So you’re a proper U.S.A. cop, Adam, aren’t you?

 Well, I’m more actually a serjeant.
 But shouldn’t you have a recorder to… record the interview?